debops/debops/docs/getting-started.rst

   Otherwise, mail messages directed to this MX won't be deliverable, therefore it's better to reject the messages early.

+``unauth-sender``
+  Autodetected.
+Enabled by default when ``auth`` capability is enabled.

+  With this capability, Postfix will check the sender e-mail addresses against a list of its own domains.
+If any messages are sent from these domains unauthenticated, they will be rejected.

 Example inventory
 -----------------